smclark86/100-days-of-code/log.md

 **Thoughts**: I want to understand when to use simply separate if statements versus if and else if statements together.
 Maybe I was just overthinking the problem?
 Also, I need to review modulo.
 I'm still unclear about its use, especially in respect to determining odd or even numbers, and when something is divisible by something else.

+### Day 21: June 30, Friday - 1 hour

+**Today's Progress**: More Javascript exercises today.
+Also learned about for loops and touched a little on functions.

+**Thoughts**: It's interesting to see the similarity between while and for loops, but I like how for loops are more condensed and seemingly more to the point.
+Excited to learn more about how and why each are used.
+Functions seem quite powerful, and I'm looking forward to learning more about them.